bismasaeed00/BSRatingView/README.md

 Now, you can add a UIView in storyboard, assign it's class to BSRating and ratingView will be there.
 Just use specific customization in the controller.

 ## Customisation
-You can change the color of your choice by using these methods.
+You can customize BSRatingView using these methods.
 ```
 -(void)setRatingColor:(UIColor*)color;
 -(void)setRatingType:(BSRatingType)ratingType;